Build Remarkable Confidence Doing These 5 Things Daily

 3. Given the above two points, what can be said about confidence, then?
 Well, it is a perception of being just fine as you are.
 It is a feeling that, in spite of whatever your external circumstances are, you lack nothing.

 Check out my special formula that is designed to reprogram your mind to have more confidence and be secure in who you are.

-Confidence is the feeling that you have everything you need right now and for the future.
-It is the inner sense of wholeness that you are OK just as you are and that you don’t have to prove anything to anyone.
+Confidence is the inner sense of wholeness that you are OK just as you are and that you don’t have to prove anything to anyone.

 It is the feeling that you are still a worthy human being, whether or not you got a date with that one person.
 Whether or not you have millions in your bank account.